ijmrodriguez/MarkTakanoProject/README.md

-Project Name: Mark Takano Project.
+Project Name: Mark Takano Project

-Class: Advanced Java Topics with Android Studio
+Class Name: Advanced Java Topics with Android Studio

 Date: October 31, 2023.

-Description: An app for the CAC fair that made it more accessible for LGBTQ+ communities to gain healthcare opportunities and providers.
+Description of Assignment: An app for the CAC fair that made it more accessible for LGBTQ+ communities to gain healthcare opportunities and providers, via information sharing.

-Partners & Info: Jasmine and Jonathan were my partners.
-I did the first part of the solutions page, and the second one as well.
+Partners & Info: Rico and Jasmine were my partners.
+I did the home page.